Teacher Interview Mistakes - What Not To Do

 - No Questions: Administrators are impressed with candidates who have relevant and well-thought-out questions.
 Come up with three to five questions that show your interest and enthusiasm.
 Try to ask detailed questions whose answers are not easily found on the school or district website.

-Knowing the interview questions and their answers can also be pretty helpful as you can well image.
+Knowing the education interview questions and their answers can also be pretty helpful as you can well image.
 We have created two ebooks to do just that, the first is A+ Teachers' Interview Edge and the second is A+ Principals' Interview Edge.